-Uneven Pressure Distribution: Tooth Wear and Damage in Ankylosed Teeth
+Uneven Pressure: Tooth Damage in Ankylosed Teeth

 Ankylosed teeth are a dental condition where the tooth’s cementum fuses with the alveolar bone, essentially locking the tooth in place.
 While this may seem like a minor issue, it can lead to a range of problems, including open bites, supraerupted teeth, and uneven biting pressure distribution during chewing and biting.
 The effects are often gradual but can result in significant tooth wear and damage over time.